stadid/webcontrol/README.md

 • Intuitive (to the author, of course) lighweight Web interface with detailed explanation for the settings and parameters changed.

-• Depending on the model and generation of the regulator (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 heating circuits and up to 9 heating zones, management of the time windows, desired temperatures and special operating modes.
+• Depending on the model and generation of the controller (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 heating circuits and up to 9 heating zones, management of the time windows, desired temperatures and special operating modes.

-• Any system configuration **with supported regulator** will work, no matter what additional equipment is used as all control is performed through the regulator.
+• Any system configuration **with supported controller** will work, no matter what additional equipment is used as all control is performed through the controller.

 • Display and explanantion of the status and error codes for supported families of the heat generators with ebus interface (turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT).